zhengyinnora/wet-lab-toolkit/AM_Identification_Strategy/In Silico Screening of Chemotactic Targets in Influenza-Infected AMs.md

 * **Scientific Justification:** Carbon Nanotube (CNT) exposure induces sterile inflammation, cell necrosis, and tissue repair requirements similar to the **post-viral injury phase** (e.g., Influenza Day 7-14).
 * **Strategic Goal:** Since steady-state AMs are "sessile" (receptor-negative), the Influenza model serves as a **Positive Control** to demonstrate that specific receptors (*Fpr1/2*) are **inducible** and biologically relevant for AM motility in a damaged environment.
+* Due to the lack of public fibrosis models with single-cell resolution, Influenza-induced lung injury serves as a biologically relevant surrogate to identify inducible chemotactic programs in AMs.
+The emphasis is not on replicating CNT per se, but on identifying potential receptors responsive to necrosis or inflammation.

 #### **2. Database & Tool Configuration**